 Each of us is born with two copies of about 100,000 different genes contained in each cell.
 Genes are tiny segments of DNA that control how cells function.
 One copy of each gene comes from your mother; the other is from your father.

-An estimated one in 800 women carry the BRCA1 gene (the number of carriers of BRCA2 remain unknown).
+An estimated 1 in 800 women carry the BRCA1 gene and 1 in 1,000 women are carriers of the BRCA2 gene.
 Women with inherited changes in either of these genes have up to an 85% chance of developing breast cancer in their lifetime.

 The risk of developing a second breast cancer among individuals carrying the BRCA1 gene is 65%.
 Bilateral breast cancer (cancer in both breasts) is also common in women who carry the mutated form of this gene.